 Sightseeing On Your Own

-If you arrive in Nice before your tour begins, use Rick Steves' Provence guidebook to get oriented.
+If you arrive in Nice before your tour begins, use Rick Steves' Provence & the French Riviera guidebook to get oriented.
 Ride the public transportation, try out a few words of French, and get over your jet lag with lots of fresh air and exercise.
 Walking tours make a great introduction to any town.
 Check with the local TI or your guidebook.

-Here are a few suggestions for sightseeing in Nice and the surrounding area that we do not do as a group: Chagall, Matisse, and Modern & Contemporary Art Museums; Castle Hill; Visit the hilltop town of Eze-le-Village; Visit the city of Cannes; Visit the city of St-Tropez.
+Here are a few suggestions for sightseeing in Nice and the surrounding area that we do not do as a group: Chagall, Matisse, and Modern & Contemporary Art Museums; Castle Hill; visit the hilltop town of Eze-le-Village, the city of Cannes, or the city of St-Tropez.

 Most tour members arrive a day or two before the tour begins — and those who don't, wish they had.
 This allows you ample time to get over jet lag and make the most of the first few days of the tour.